 - The ayurvedic dyeing process is completely manual (no use of electricity).
 The sediments and water used in the process are used as manure and irrigating the farm at the dye house.

-- Stable livelihood for the artisans and support for the cottage industry, which are essential for equitable growth and promoting slow fashion.
-We work with partners
+- Support for the cottage industry, which is essential for equitable growth and promoting slow fashion.